metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 It's also important that these email accounts aren't registed at same email provider, some providers care more about your privacy than others, for your real life use the best one.

-You should also take care of in which country are email provider HQ located, for example swiss privacy laws are strict and more protective than those in the EU or US, therefore choose a provider from switzerland as your primary email.\
+You should also take care of in which country are email provider HQ's located, for example swiss privacy laws are strict and more protective than those in the EU or the US, therefore choose a provider from switzerland as your primary email.\
 For more information see [Data protection in Switzerland][swiss law] and also [New Federal Act on Data Protection (nFADP)][swiss new law]